spectrocloud/librarium/content/docs/06-integrations/00-aws-autoscaler.md

 * Underutilized cluster nodes for a specific period.
 In this scenario, the Cluster Autoscaler migrates the pods from underutilized nodes to other available nodes.

 Cluster Autoscaler pack runs as a `Deployment` in your cluster and utilizes [Amazon EC2 Auto Scaling Groups](https://docs.aws.amazon.com/autoscaling/ec2/userguide/what-is-amazon-ec2-auto-scaling.html) to manage node groups.
-If you want to know the internal details of the pack, you can review the pack manifest [here](https://github.com/spectrocloud/pax/tree/master/stable/addon/systemapps).
+To know the internal details of the pack, check out the pack manifest [here](https://github.com/spectrocloud/pax/tree/master/stable/addon/systemapps).

 # Versions Supported